Advertiser Disclosure

 How To Pay Off a Cash Advance

-We’ve already established that cash advances start accruing interest immediately, so paying them off quickly is very important.
-You should submit a payment for the full amount of the cash advance you took, plus any interest that has accrued, as soon as you are able — that means even before your statement closing date or your payment due date.
+Cash advances start accruing interest immediately, so paying them off quickly is very important.
+You should submit a payment for the full amount of the cash advance you took, plus any accrued interest, as soon as you are able — that means even before your statement closing date or your payment due date.

-If you’re only able to make your minimum payment, unfortunately, this won’t go to paying off your cash advance.
+If you can only make your minimum payment, this won’t go toward paying off your cash advance.
 However, if you pay a little more than the minimum, your bank must apply any amount over the minimum payment to the balance with the highest interest rate.
-In this case, the cash advance balance would have the highest interest rate, so it would be applied toward that balance.
+In this case, the cash advance balance would have the highest interest rate, which would be applied toward that balance.

 Does a Cash Advance Hurt Your Credit Score?

-In general, taking out a cash advance doesn’t impact your credit score.
+Taking out a cash advance doesn’t generally impact your credit score.
 However, there are a few factors to consider:

-1. Credit Utilization — If you end up taking out a large cash advance, you might end up using too much of your available credit.
-If your credit utilization goes above 30%, it can signal that you’re struggling to repay your debt and lead to a lower credit score.
+1. Credit utilization: If you take out a large cash advance, you might use too much of your available credit.
+If your credit utilization exceeds 30%, it can signal that you’re struggling to repay your debt, leading to a lower credit score.

-2. Difficult to Repay Debts — Fees from high-interest rates can add up quickly, making it much harder to repay your debts.
-Falling behind on your payments (or even missing payments) can really make your credit score suffer.
+2. Difficulty repaying debts: Fees from high interest rates can add up quickly, making it much harder to repay debts.
+Falling behind on your payments (or even missing payments) can really hurt your credit score.

 Cards Without a Cash Advance Fee

-While most cards do charge fees and interest each time you take out a cash advance, there are a few cards that offer no cash advance fees and/or the same interest rate for regular purchases on cash advances!
+While most cards charge fees and interest each time you take out a cash advance, a few offer no cash advance fees and/or the same interest rate for regular purchases on cash advances!
 Here are some cards that offer these features:

-2. PenFed Power Cash Rewards Visa Signature® Card — Also from PenFed, this card offers cash back on purchases, along with a 0% cash advance fee and a low cash advance APR of 17.99%.
-This card requires good credit.
+2. PenFed Power Cash Rewards Visa Signature® Card: Also from PenFed, this card offers cash-back on purchases, a 0% cash advance fee, and a low cash advance APR of 17.99%.
+It requires good credit.

-3. PenFed Pathfinder® Rewards Visa Signature® Card — This travel card offers some great rewards and perks, but does come with a $95 annual fee.
+3. PenFed Pathfinder® Rewards Visa Signature® Card: This travel card offers great rewards and perks but has a $95 annual fee.
 Similar to the other cards from PenFed, it has a 0% cash advance fee and a low cash advance APR of 17.99%.
 This card requires good credit.

-4. DCU Visa® Platinum Secured Credit Card — If your credit is lower, this secured card could be a good option.
+4. DCU Visa® Platinum Secured Credit Card: This secured card could be a good option if your credit isn’t great.
 It requires a $500 security deposit but offers a 0% cash advance fee and a 16% cash advance APR.

 How To Avoid Credit Card Cash Advance Fees

-As you can see above, there are very few credit cards that don’t have a cash advance fee.
-In order to avoid fees, here are some other ways to get cash without being charged a cash advance fee.
+Very few credit cards don’t charge a cash advance fee.
+To avoid fees, there are other ways to get cash without being charged a cash advance fee.

 Use a Debit Card

-Use your debit card instead of a credit card to take out cash from an ATM or use it to get cash-back from a merchant.
-Since you are simply accessing your own funds, there is no additional fee for this (unless you use an out-of-network ATM).
+Use your debit card instead of a credit card to withdraw cash from an ATM or get cash-back from a merchant.
+Since you are simply accessing your funds, there is no additional fee for this (unless you use an out-of-network ATM).

 Charge It on Your Credit Card